 From every Mastodon Instance it is possible to interact with users who are on other Instances.
 It works exactly like e-mail does (you can send an e-mail from Gmail to Yahoo, right?).
 That’s because all the Instances can be mutually interconnected.

-Every Instance administrator can choose to silence or to completely block a user of his own or another Instance, but also to block another Instance as a whole (for example because it has bad moderation and allows trolling).
+Every Instance administrator can choose to silence or to completely block a user of their own or another Instance, but also to block another Instance as a whole (for example because it has bad moderation and allows trolling).

 When we say “Mastodon” we mean the whole network of Mastodon Instances but also the technology that the Instances share.